-All projects that are financially supported through collaborative relationships with various industries will be managed according to our established processes and will be subject to a written agreement that defines the purpose and scope of the project as well as making clear the position of all involved parties.
-Projects will be governed by the Huntington's Disease Association and will be led by principal's appointed by us.
-Following the initial consultation and involvement by the industry partners, they will take a more distant role, and responsibility will be handed over to the principal investigator and in other projects, it would be the project lead.
+All projects that are financially supported through collaborative relationships with various industries will be managed according to our established processes and will be subject to a written agreement that defines the purpose and scope of the project, as well as making clear the position of all involved parties.
+Projects will be governed by the Huntington's Disease Association and will be led by project leads approved by the charity.
+Following the initial consultation and involvement by the industry partners, they will take a more distant role, and responsibility will be handed over to the relevant project lead as identified by the charity.